I receive a lot of "How do I.." mails and I get a lot of feature requests.

 This is because your photos could contain your geo location.

-So if you're getting a "Could not save the file" message when trying to import photos from the photo library, open the Settings app and make sure that ShutterSnitch is allowed acccess via the Location Services menu.
+So if you're getting a "Could not save the file" message when trying to import photos from the photo library, open the Settings app and make sure that ShutterSnitch is allowed acccess via the following 2 options in the Settings app:

 Don't worry: ShutterSnitch will never send or share your location with anyone.
 (Except if you chose to mail/share a photo that contains geo location)